Eat 'Em and Smile: 30th anniversary attempt

 In 2015, a live concert for the 30th anniversary was planned featuring Vai, Sheehan, Bissonette, and keyboardist Brett Tuggle.
 Initially Michael Starr was going to sing, but at the last minute Roth arrived at the venue.
 Due to safety measures and the overwhelmed capacity of the venue, fire marshals shut down the show.

 Reception

 The album was a critical and commercial success.
 Many reviews compared Eat 'Em and Smile with Van Halen's synth-heavy 5150 (which featured Roth's replacement Sammy Hagar), often favorably.
 Rolling Stone wrote "No song on the album was as slick as any of the singles from Van Halen's 5150 album", and opined that Eat 'Em and Smile was much more "trashy fun".

 Daniel Brogan of the Chicago Tribune called it a "manic spree" where Steve Vai's "stinging guitar work" is the most appealing component.
 Terry Atkinson of the Los Angeles Times wrote, "And the Ted Templeman-produced Eat 'Em, which stands up well alongside the best Van Halen albums, features the Roth you know: rock's answer to those pop-eyed libidinous wolves of the old Tex Avery cartoons."
 Eat 'Em and Smile was named "album of the year" by Kerrang! for 1986.

+In 2002, Spin ranked Eat 'Em and Smile at number 32 in their list of the "40 Greatest Metal Albums of All Time", with contributor Chuck Klosterman calling it "actually the last great Van Halen album: disco-metal in the epicurean spirit of Diver Down, mathematically shredded by Steve Vai and blasted by Roth's elephant gun.
+Dave butchers 'That's Life' at the end, but it makes perfect, beautiful sense–if he's not the hair-metal Sinatra, who is?"
+In his 1991 list of the best heavy metal albums, Chuck Eddy placed it at number 185, hailing Roth as "thee consummate entertainer of our era" and commenting that the album "takes hard rock's inevitable future as showbiz glitz for granted".
+Though he felt the sound was sometimes too sloppy, Eddy praised how "[e]verything from the Statue of Liberty to Steve Vai's dynamite-detonation-as-parody-of-guitar-wank to group groupie-grope to how Dave's diction dives towards high notes is milked for laffs."